nisheshawale/nisheshawale.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a machine learning engineer by profession.
-I graduated with *summa cum laude* (as a university topper) from the Institute of Engineering, Pulchowk Campus, Tribhuvan University in Bachelors of Electronics and Communication Engineering.
-I have two years of experience in developing AI enabled products with a focus in Natural Language Processing as well as Computer Vision.
+I received a Bachelor of Electronics and Communication Engineering from the Institute of Engineering, Pulchowk Campus, Tribhuvan University, graduating *`summa cum laude`* `(university topper)`.
+I have two years of expertise in developing AI-enabled products with an emphasis on Natural Language Processing as well as Computer Vision.
+Right now, I am seeking a `research assistant position` to work on natural language processing and machine learning problems.

-My main research interests lies in extracting information in the structured form from documents that are in an unstructured and semi-structured format.
-I am always looking forward to blend both NLP as well as computer vision techniques in information extraction as well as in AI projects in general.
+My primary research interests lie in extracting information in the structured form from documents that are in an unstructured and semi-structured format.
+I am always looking forward to blending both NLP as well as computer vision techniques in information extraction as well as in AI projects in general.
+I am also interested in multimodal AI research.

-I am also a member of Sakura Science Club Japan.
-I possess strong leadership skills with creative problem solving abilities.
+Additionally, I am a member of Sakura Science Club Japan.
+I possess strong leadership skills with creative problem-solving abilities.

+`Research Interests:` Natural Language Processing, Information Extraction and Multimodal AI Research.

 <!-- Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->